olivopaolo/boing/doc/source/boing.core.rst

    custom processing :class:`Workers`.
 Instead of implementing the classic :meth:`Consumer._consume` method, the :class:`Functor` proposes the more powerfull method :meth:`_process`.
-This handler method receives as argument *operands*, an iterator over the couples (key, value) obtained from applying the method :meth:`Request.items` of *args*, the request of the functor, on the received products.
+This handler method receives as argument *sequence*, an iterator over the operands, which are iterators over the couples (key, value) obtained from applying the method :meth:`Request.items` of the request of the functor on the list of received products.
 This enables to access directly to the name and values of the required data without the need of reimplementing the code to get them.
 The method :meth:`_process` is a generator method and it it supposed to yield the the couples (key, value) representing the result of the node processing.
 The yielded results are automatically considered by the functor to create a new product that will be automatically posted.

    The functor uses a :class:`Functor.Blender` object to create the new product.
 A set of predefined blenders are used to set the